martinfleis/phd-thesis/source/20_appendix_7.md

 | ltkOri |   0.53 | 0.21  |  0.17 |  0.37 |  0.48 |  0.63 |     1 |
 | ltkWNB |   0.53 | 0.22  |  0.15 |  0.36 |  0.47 |  0.64 |     1 |

 Table: Overview of the contextual morphometric values of Simpson index for the whole case study.
-Key to character IDs is available in table XXX. \label{simpson_chars}
+Key to character IDs is available in table A7.3. \label{simpson_chars}

 ![Histograms of Simpson index for characters 1-15 are showing the variety of distributions within the measured contextual data.](source/figures/appendix_conx/conx_distplot_15__simpson.pdf "Histograms of contextual characters 1-15 (Simpson)"){#fig:conxdistplot1Simpson width=100%}